lowRISC/opentitan/hw/ip/aes/doc/_index.md

 The SubBytes operation is a non-linear byte substitution that operates independently on each byte of the state using a substitution table (S-Box).

-The design of this S-Box and its inverse can have a big impact on circuit area, timing critical path, robustness and power leakage, and itself is an own research topic.
+The design of this S-Box and its inverse can have a big impact on circuit area, timing critical path, robustness and power leakage, and is itself its own research topic.
 The initial version of the AES unit uses a LUT-based S-Box implementation.
 It is both used for the cipher data path and the key expand data path.
 In total, 20 S-Boxes are used (16 for SubBytes, 4 for KeyExpand), each having 8-bit input and output.